-Save as disclosed in the section entitled "Interested Person Transactions" of this Report and the following contracts, there were no material contracts entered into by the Company or any of its subsidiaries involving the interest of the CEO, any Director or controlling Shareholder which are either still subsisting at the end of FY2022 or, if not then subsisting, entered into since the end of FY2021:
+Save as disclosed in the section entitled "Interested Person Transactions" of this Report and the following contracts, there were no material contracts entered into by the Company or any of its subsidiaries involving the interest of the CEO, any Director or controlling Shareholder which are either still subsisting at the end of FY2024 or, if not then subsisting, entered into since the end of FY2023:

-- (a) the Service Agreements, details of which are set out in the section entitled "Directors, Executive Officers Service Agreements" of the Offer Document; - (b) the lease for the Group's property located at 54 Senoko Road, Woodlands East Industrial Estate, Singapore 758118 for a term of 19 years from 23 May 2019 to 22 May 2038 entered into between JTC Corporation and Digo Corporation; - (c) the joint venture agreement dated 17 May 2022 entered into between Digo Corporation and Terrenus Energy Pte.
-Ltd. ("Terrenus Energy") in relation to the incorporation and establishment of a joint venture company in Singapore ("JV Company") to undertake the joint award of the sixth solar leasing tender by the Housing & Development Board; and - (d) the conditional put and call option dated 17 May 2022 entered into between Digo Corporation and Terrenus Energy to regulate certain put and call option arrangements in relation to the shares in the JV Company to be held by Digo Corporation.
+- (a) the Service Agreements, details of which are set out in the section entitled "Directors, Executive Officers Service Agreements" of the Offer Document; - (b) the lease for the Group's property located at 54 Senoko Road, Woodlands East Industrial Estate, Singapore 758118 for a term of 19 years from 23 May 2019 to 22 May 2038 entered into between JTC Corporation and Digo Corporation; and - (c) the joint venture agreement dated 17 May 2022 entered into between Digo Corporation and Terrenus Energy Pte.
+Ltd. in relation to the incorporation and establishment of a joint venture company in Singapore to undertake the joint award of the sixth solar leasing tender with a solar capacity of 70 megawatt-peak by the Housing & Development Board.